LongSna/SimpleSwap/README.md

 **Swap Status**: Display the swap status.

+# Donate
-# Thank to every donor who is willing to advance the progress of this project
+__Thank to every donor who is willing to advance the progress of this project__

 **SOL:** `5Wdxc8wKpXAiPto7X97JFYEE7wmg8NNfq9LvVKHoEr5B`